 - 8 cups cabbage (about a whole large cabbage), finely diced

-- 1 cup squid, chopped into small piece
+- 1 cup squid (optional), chopped into small piece

-- 1/2 lb sliced Pork Belly, cut into 3 inch pieces
+- 1/2 lb sliced pork belly or other ingredients, cut into 3 inch pieces

 - 1 cup all-purpose flour